MaterSim/PyXtal_FF/examples/Si-NN-LAMMPS/README.md

 ## LAMMPS Installation
 Run the simulation with `Python` is not recommended for large scale systems.
 For practical simulation, you can plug in the force field to `LAMMPS` as follows.

-First, follow the steps below to install LAMMPS-MLIAP and the python wrapper
+First, follow the steps below to install LAMMPS-MLIAP and python wrapper

 ```
 $ git clone https://github.com/pedroantoniosantosf/lammps.git